nnirror/wax/README.md

 Plays a loaded audio file at `rate` every time `trigger` goes above 0.5.
 - The `sync` outlet signal is the current playback position normalized between 0 and 1.
 A nonzero `loop` input will loop file playback.
 - The `start pos` and `end pos` values control the relative start and end point of audio file playback and expect values between 0 and 1.
+- To load an audio file from somewhere on the internet, enter a URL in the text input next to the `load url` button.

 ## pluck
 Generates a synthetic string pluck at `frequency` Hz using Karplus-Strong synthesis. `damping` controls how long the string resonates and expects values between 0 and 1.